 The Early Years

 My parents have always had their own business, and they had built a really strong, successful building trades business but unfortunately it fell victim to the 1992 recession and in no real time at all my Dad was letting around 100 workmen go, most with families of their own who were struggling.

-At this time, I was only 11 or 12 so I didn’t really understand what a recession was.
-To be honest it was only a few years prior to this that I learned that The Queen and Margaret Thatcher weren’t the same person.
-SO, I was a slow learner.
-What I did know though was that I didn’t like being told that our house could be repossessed at any time, and that I wasn’t to open the door to anyone I didn’t recognise in case it was bailiffs.
+At this time, I was only 11 or 12 so I didn’t really appreciate what a recession was.
+What I did recognise though was that I didn’t like being told that our house could be repossessed at any time, and that I wasn’t to open the door to anyone I didn’t recognise in case it was bailiffs.

 I did consider taking my own life, but I couldn’t.